WELCOME TO OUR 2013-2014 SEASON!

 Music Director, New Albany Symphony Orchestra

-These concerts mark Luis Biava's fourth season as Music Director of the New Albany Symphony Orchestra.
+These concerts mark Luis Biava's sixth season as Music Director of the New Albany Symphony Orchestra.
 Mr. Biava also serves as assistant conductor of Opera-Columbus and cover conductor for the Columbus Symphony Orchestra.
 His recent engagements include the National Orchestra of Guatemala and the Orchestra-Society of Philadelphia.
 He has been reengaged in Guatemala for two subscription weeks to perform and conduct Beethoven's Triple Concerto and Mahler’s 5th Symphony.
 He also will be conducting two weeks with the Bogota Philharmonic in August of 2011.

 He has conducted Orquesta Sinfonica Nacional de Colombia on tour and a joint concert of the Orquesta Sinfonica de Bogota and the Barranquilla Symphony for the President and First Lady of Colombia.
 Mr. Biava has also been guest conductor with the Columbus, Newark-Granville, Westerville, and Akron Youth Symphonies, the Greater Columbus Community Orchestra, the Puerto Rico Philharmonic, and the Festival Youth Symphony of the Americas in San Juan Puerto Rico where he conducted performances of Mozart's Impresario and Salieri's Prima la musica e poi le parole.
 Other operas include Puccini's Suor Angelica, as Music Director of the Metropolitan Chamber Orchestra (MCO) and five performances of La boheme with the Atlantic Coast Opera Festival.
 As director of his ensemble Camarata, he has performed and conducted at the Incontri Pomeridiani series in Spoleto Italy, at Kenyon College and at Sunday at Central.